-Clear Creek Creative officially came to being in 2014 and we began producing events on the land in 2007.
+Clear Creek Creative officially came to being in 2014 and we began producing events here on the land in 2007.
 Since then, we've produced dozens of events featuring hundreds of artists of all genres.
-Join us for our next offering: Clear Creek Solstice Spectacle June 22-23, 2018.

-The Clear Creek Solistice Spectacle is the continuation of a cross-regional dialogue and artistic exchange rooted in themes of extraction, domination and resilience in relation to land, culture and community.
-The weekend will offer performances of Mondo Bizarro's The Way at Midnight (New Orleans, LA), Open Flame Theater's The Wastelands (Minneapolis, MN) and a work-in-progress sharing of Clear Creek Creative's Ezell: Ballad of a Land Man (Disputanta, KY).
-Also featured will be opportunities to engage in community conversations, UPRISINGs by Performing Revolutionary author Nicole Garneau, learning exchanges with artists from Alleged Lesbian Activities (New Orleans, LA) and farm-fresh community meals.
-Camping on site and tours of local eco-homesteads will be offered for those visiting from afar.
-For more information and to reserve tickets for the event, visit Clear Creek Solstice Spectacle.
+The Clear Creek Solstice Spectacle was the continuation of a cross-regional dialogue and artistic exchange rooted in themes of extraction, domination and resilience in relation to land, culture and community.
+The weekend offered performances of Mondo Bizarro's The Way at Midnight (New Orleans, LA), Open Flame Theater's The Wastelands (Minneapolis, MN) and a work-in-progress sharing of Clear Creek Creative's Ezell: Ballad of a Land Man (Disputanta, KY).

 THe Jubilee!
 (2017)